 Some app developers (like Spark) have found creative ways to use the somewhat limited iOS widgets API (WidgetKit) to offer multiple, flexible uses of that precious home screen real estate.
 But users have said a lot of widgets just aren't that useful at the moment.

 Those same users might wonder why we're not seeing essentially fully working slices of apps appearing on the home screen.
-Apple is likely to expand what developers can do with WidgetKit in future software releases, but there will always be some big limitations because of an emphasis on maintaining battery life.Subscribe To Spotify In App
+Apple is likely to expand what developers can do with WidgetKit in future software releases, but there will always be some big limitations because of an emphasis on maintaining battery life.Lots of interactivity and live data from multiple apps on the home screen could have a negative impact there—that's probably why Apple and many devs have generally been conservative in terms of making widgets ultra-powerful.

 By contrast, the Android Spotify widget offers playback control.
 But Spotify actually removed that comparatively powerful widget in August of last year, only to reintroduce an improved version of it shortly afterward when users complained.
 The brief removal led to a plethora of user-made widgets to replace the lost functionality.